getbrevo/brevo-ruby/docs/EmailCampaignsApi.md

 opts = {
   type: 'type_example', # String | Filter on the type of the campaigns
   status: 'status_example', # String | Filter on the status of the campaign
   statistics: 'statistics_example', # String | Filter on the type of statistics required.
-Example **globalStats** value will only fetch globalStats info of the campaign in returned response.
+Example **globalStats** value will only fetch globalStats info of the campaign in returned response.This option only returns data for events occurred in the last 6 months.For older campaigns, it’s advisable to use the **Get Campaign Report** endpoint.
   start_date: 'start_date_example', # String | Mandatory if endDate is used.
 Starting (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent email campaigns.
 Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
   end_date: 'end_date_example', # String | Mandatory if startDate is used.
 Ending (urlencoded) UTC date-time (YYYY-MM-DDTHH:mm:ss.SSSZ) to filter the sent email campaigns.
 Prefer to pass your timezone in date-time format for accurate result ( only available if either 'status' not passed and if passed is set to 'sent' )
   limit: 50, # Integer | Number of documents per page